Confluence of algebraic rewriting systems: Introduction

-In this work we introduce an algebraic setting for the formulation of the critical branching lemma.
-We define the structure of algebraic polygraph modulo which formalizes the interaction between the rules of the rewriting system and the inherent axioms of the algebraic structure.
-Then we prove a formulation of the Newman lemma modulo, \cite{Newman42}, for quasi-terminating algebraic polygraphs modulo:
+Following \cite{DupontMalbos18b}, in Section~\ref{SS:AlgebraicPolygraphModulo} we define the structure of algebraic polygraph modulo as a data $\Pr=(\poly{P},Q,R,S)$ made of an algebraic polygraph $(\poly{P},Q,R)$ and a cellular extension $S$ on the ground terms, and that depends on the cellular extension $R$ and the algebraic axioms of $\poly{P}_2$.
+As a consequence, the rewriting properties of $\Pr$ depend on the interaction between the rules of the rewriting system and the inherent axioms of the algebraic structure.
+In Section~\ref{S:ConfluenceAlgebraicPolygraphsModulo}, we prove the Newman lemma for quasi-terminating algebraic polygraphs modulo, stated as follows:

 \begin{quote} {\bf Theorem \ref{T:NewmanLemmaModulo}.} \emph{ Let $\Pr$ be a quasi-terminating algebraic polygraph modulo, and $\sigma$ be a positive strategy on $\Pr$.
 If $\Pr$ is locally $\sigma$-confluent modulo, then it is $\sigma$-confluent modulo. } \end{quote}